KelvinTegelaar/CIPP/Documentation/Contributions.md

 # Feature requests

 Feature requests that request integration with anything but M365 will be closed.
-We're not intergrating directly with third party products until version 2.0.
+We're not integrating directly with third party products until version 2.0.
 Pull requests that have integration components will be discussed and evaluated on a case-by-case basis.
 # Pull Requests

 We do not accept PRs or commits against Master.
 Master is always the final version.
-For both CIPP and CIPP-API we have two brances.
+For both CIPP and CIPP-API we have two branches.
 Dev and Master.
 Please make any PR against Dev, when Dev is promoted to final we'll PR that against master.
 ## Creating two instances

 - Make a clone of your forked repo